gildas-lormeau/zip.js/docs/variables/ERR_INVALID_COMPRESSED_DATA.md

 native `DecompressionStream` with its own `TypeError` (on Node, `ERR_TRAILING_JUNK_AFTER_STREAM_END`) rather than this error.
-Any data that is returned is always validated against the entry's uncompressed size (and CRC when `checkSignature` is set), so it is never silently truncated; the backends differ only in whether trailing bytes are ignored or raised as an error.
+Any data that is returned is always validated against the entry's uncompressed size (and CRC when `checkCrc32` is set), so it is never silently truncated; the backends differ only in whether trailing bytes are ignored or raised as an error.